juraj80/mongoDB_basic_syntax/README.md

 ```

 The next thing we want to look at is the engine and the embedded elements.
 The engine will equal to a subclass, a class that
 represents engines.
-We define a class Engine in separata file, which will derive from mongoengine as a embedded subdocument.
+We define a class Engine in separate file, which will derive from mongoengine as a embedded subdocument.
 We will not query and save them independently, we can only work with them through their parent document.

 nosql/engine.py